brianmaierjr/long-haul/_posts/2021-05-15-Macroeconomics-in-Brazil .markdown

 </body>

-Post-Keynesian economics tries to bridge the gap between economic theory and reality.
-One of the key aspects of this post-Keynesian economics is the key role played by financial markets, and the role played by money itself.
+Among the alternatives to incorporate financial aspects into macroeconomic analysis we highlight the post-Keynesian approach.
+One of the key aspects of the post-Keynesian economics is the key role played by financial markets, and the role played by money itself.
 (If you are curious about this research agenda I encourage you to visit [this](https://www.postkeynesian.net/) website, or to watch [this](https://www.youtube.com/watch?v=DEROFQIao4o) talk from Marc Lavoie)

 Understading the real activity nexus to financial markets is, thus, of extreme relevance to understand macroeconomic dynamics.
 But how can we embody all those features in an econonomic model?